🌈 heal.lgbt

 Psychedelic and psychoactive drugs

 There’s strong evidence that drugs like MDMA (ecstacy/molly), psychedelic mushrooms, ayahuasca, and LSD, when used in therapy or with a guide, are among the fastest and most effective treatments for complex PTSD.
 Yes, they come with risks.
-This is an area of ongoing exploration and recent experimentation, with the FDA currently in stage 3 trials of MDMA-assisted psychotherapy.
-If all goes as expected, MDMA will become legal for trauma therapy in several countries by 2021.
+This is an area of ongoing exploration and research.
+In August 2024, the FDA declined to approve MDMA-assisted therapy for PTSD, requesting additional Phase 3 clinical trials to further establish safety and efficacy.
+While this represented a setback, research continues and MDMA therapy may still become available in the future pending further study.

 MAPS — Multidisciplinary Association for Psychedelic Studies

-Psychedelic Integration — MAPS directory of therapists who help people integrate a psychedelic experience
+Psychedelic Integration — MAPS workbook on integrating a psychedelic experience

 Integration